For Organizations

 Simple tools for heat-day coordination.

-The professional use case would stay close to HeatSafe's public-safety purpose: help teams understand risk, make contact, and document basic acknowledgement without overcomplicating the workflow.
+The professional offering stays close to HeatSafe's public-safety purpose: help teams understand risk, make contact, and document basic acknowledgement without overcomplicating the workflow.

 Heat alerts for field teams

-A supervisor could start each high-heat day with a simple briefing: today's risk level, peak heat window, water and shade reminders, and nearby cooling options.
+Give supervisors a concise heat-day briefing with the current risk level, peak heat window, water and shade reminders, and nearby cooling options for crews in the field.

 Employee check-in lists